LasCC/Creative-Resume/README.md

 * nodeJS
 * jsPDF

-And of course Creative Resume itself is open source with a [https://github.com/LasCC/Creative-Resume][dill] on GitHub.
+And of course Creative Resume itself is open source on GitHub.

 ### Installation